jholleran/calvingcamerasystems/_posts/2015-05-20-wireless-connection-to-calving-camera.markdown

 date: 2015-05-20 21:00:00
 bg-img: cow-and-calf-creevagh.png
 description: |
   Making a connecting between the shed back to the house using a long range wireless connection.
-This post dicusses the difference between omidirectional and directional antennas transmitting analog CCTV or digital Wi-fi signals.
+This post discusses the difference between omnidirectional and directional antennas transmitting analog CCTV or digital Wi-fi signals.

 categories: cameras
 ---